 If you get into a situation where you “lose the roof over your head”, contact the following organisations which offer advisory services as well as overnight stays, basic sanitation, food and clothing.

-The national umbrella organisation which unites entities that deal with the issue of homelessness is the Association of Asylum Houses in the CR.
-On their website there is a database of entities which provide services to people in need,categorized according to the type of the service, the region and the target group.
+The national umbrella organisation which unites entities that deal with the issue of homelessness is the S.A.D. platform (Síť aktérů pro domov, z.s.).
+On their website there is a map of entities which provide services to people in need.

 Some Prague-based organisations which help homeless people can be found on the following website: